 Mr. Rubio graduated with a Bachelor of Science Degree in Psychology and Biology.
 Subsequently, he earned his Master of Science Degree in School Building Leadership from St. John’s University, New York.

 During his second year of teaching, Mr. Rubio was chosen by his colleagues as a member of the School Leader Team at Manhattan Village Academy.
 In 2003, as a Grade Team Leader, his grade level received the award of the Best Grade Level Team by the school’s administration.
-In 2004, Mr. Rubio joined St. Raymond High School team and the following year, he was credited with replacing the entire Chemistry curriculum.
+In 2004, Mr. Rubio joined St. Raymond High School team, and the following year, he was credited with replacing the entire Chemistry curriculum.
 This alteration facilitated the overall school in attaining high scores, or, significant learning gains on the State’s Chemistry exams.
 In 2008, he was named Head of the Science Department.
-During his tenure as Head of he Science Department, he reconstructed the entire science curriculum and secured funds to build three new science labs at his school.
+During his tenure as Head of the Science Department, he reconstructed the entire science curriculum and secured funds to build three new science labs at his school.
 During his teaching years at St. Raymond High School, he earned a scholarship that allowed him to return to St. John’s University for further study.

-Mr. Rubio – Principal
+Yesenia Gonzalez - Principal

-Mr. Riegel – Assistant Principal
+Elizabeth Potts - Assistant Principal of Academics